 A company's insolvency

-If your company becomes insolvent, you should file for insolvency proceedings suitable for your company.
-The options are:
+If your company becomes insolvent despite the action taken, you should file for insolvency proceedings suitable for your company.

 You should seek corporate reorganisation if your company has chances of repaying its debts and becoming operational again.
-If you are a private trader, you can also use the debt arrangement for a private person.
+As a sole trader, you can also use the debt arrangement for a private person.

 If your company’s situation is so hopeless that there is no solution in sight, you may file for bankruptcy.